nicklorch-trimble/vscode-python-templates/fastapi-template/fastapi-project-style.md

-# FastAPI Project Template Documentation
+# fastapi Project Template Documentation

-This document describes the structure and components of the FastAPI template project.
-This template follows best practices for creating FastAPI applications with proper structure, authentication, environment configuration, and development tools.
+This document describes the structure and components of the fastapi template project.
+This template follows best practices for creating fastapi applications with proper structure, authentication, environment configuration, and development tools.

 ## Project Structure